Decemberrrr/RaidTimer/README.md

 (I currently only added support for massivecraft factions, so factions plugins such as FactionsX will not work yet.)
 </p>

-<b>This plugin is no longer being updated due to there not currently being a way that I know of to track tnt.</ b>
+<b>This plugin is no longer being updated due to there not currently being a way that I know of to track tnt.

 [contributors-shield]: https://img.shields.io/github/contributors/Decemberrrr/RaidTimer?style=for-the-badge&logo=appveyor
 [contributors-url]: https://github.com/Decemberrrr/RaidTimer/graphs/contributors